 - Contemporary words – Ex. emoji, emo, favicon, fearmonger, bridezilla

-- New/changed parts of speech and forms of words – Ex. ouakchott (usually capitalized) was an adjective only and was usually capitalized, but now is only Nouakchott, a noun only in OMW; same with omsk
+- New/changed parts of speech and forms of words – Ex.
+Nouakchott (usually capitalized) was an adjective only and was usually capitalized, but now is only Nouakchott, a noun only in OMW; same with omsk.

-Note: Some of the words in this list are not marked as "Revised" or "New" however, they were found by our word detectives.
+Note: Some of the words in this list were not marked as "Revised" or "New" in the online dictionary, however, they were found by our word detectives!

 Remember, there is no such thing as a hard word—only a word you have never seen!